vespa-engine/documentation/test/README.md

 If you want to run a test that is not in the above file, you can add the file path or URL as an argument and that test will be run.

+Alternatively, run in docker (like the travis tests do):

+    $ ./travis/start-docker-container.sh